keybro/leading-events/README.md

+# leading-events-foundation-6.3

-In project using Foundation/SCSS/Flexbox
+In this project using Foundation/SCSS/Flexbox

-You can see the # <a href="https://keybro.github.io/leading-events/">working example site</a>
+You can see the <a href="https://keybro.github.io/leading-events/">working example site</a>